dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.89)

-Most of the symbols in this partial-differential equation are not important for dimensional analysis—this disregard is how dimensional analysis simplifies problems.
+Most of the symbols in this partial-differential equation are not important for dimensional analysis — this disregard is how dimensional analysis simplifies problems.
 For dimensional analysis, the crucial point is that Schrö-

 dinger's equation contains a new constant of nature: ℏ, which is Planck's constant ℎ divided by 2𝜋.
 We can include quantum mechanics in our model of hydrogen simply by including ℏ on our list of relevant quantities.
 In that way, we teach dimensional analysis about quantum mechanics.